DR Congo at the FIFA World Cup: Aftermath

 As punishment none of the players could leave the country.
 A list in the port and the airport of their names was displayed with "Forbidden to leave the country".
 This scuppered the players prospects of moves to European clubs with the offers that came in after the World cup.

-After the World cup Mobutu lost interest in football and stopped actively using the national team as a political tool for promoting his regime.
+After the World Cup, Mobutu lost interest in football and stopped actively using the Zaire national team as a political tool for promoting his regime.
 One of the players ended up being homeless.
 In 2012 a charity raised money for the surviving players to receive a small pension every month of a couple of hundred dollars.